 The Discovery Award is a one-year grant of up to $25,000 for innovative health and biomedical research projects by outstanding new investigators at universities and research institutes in Canada who are within the first three years of their first academic appointment.
 The intent is to provide seed funding so that applicants are able to gather pilot data to enhance their competitiveness for other sources of funding.
 We fund at least 6 awards per year.
-In addition, we often partner with other organizations to grant co-funded Discovery Awards.
-More information on our co-funded Discovery Awards is available below and on our Partners Page.
+In addition, we partner with other organizations to grant co-funded Discovery Awards.
+More information on our co-funded Discovery Awards is available below.

 In 2019 we reviewed 79 applications from 9 provinces across Canada.
 Through partnerships with Dystonia Medical Research Foundation Canada and the University of Toronto McLaughlin Centre, we were able to fund 7 projects.

 - be a new investigator at any Canadian university or affiliated research institute who will be within the first three years of the date of first career academic appointment at the application deadline date of February 14, 2020